Patronus: Identifying and Mitigating Transferable Backdoors in Pre-trained Language Models: Additional Details

 \subsection{Defense Baselines}

 We use LMSanitator~\citep{weilmsanitator} as the primary baseline for trigger reverse search.
 To ensure comparative fairness, we reconstruct its search algorithm by integrating discrete optimization to adapt it to an input-side search mechanism.
 Meanwhile, Onion~\citep{qi2021onion}, which is based on perplexity filtering, is selected as the comparative scheme for input monitoring.
+X-GRAAD~\citep{das2025unmasking} detects backdoor triggers via token-level attention and gradient signals, and neutralizes them by injecting noise at inference time.
 The model sanitization-based defense schemes include parameter reinitialization (Re-init), Fine-Pruning~\citep{liu2018fine}, Recipe~\citep{zhu2023removing}, and BTU~\citep{jiang2025backdoor}.
-Re-init resets the parameters of the last layer (LL), pooling layer (PL), and their combinations.
+Re-init~\citep{zhang2023red} resets the parameters of the last layer (LL), pooling layer (PL), and their combinations.
 Fine-Pruning performs selective pruning based on neuron activation values followed by fine-tuning for recovery.
 Recipe eliminates backdoor features through continuous pre-training combined with L2 regularization.
 BTU locates and repairs suspicious trigger words by comparing the offsets of model word vectors before and after poisoning, and restores model performance through fine-tuning on clean data.
 In this study, the aforementioned schemes are systematically compared with \sys's adversarial fine-tuning and adversarial pre-training schemes.